Borley Rectory before the mysterious fire which destroyed it

 Borley Rectory was a Victorian Gothic-style mansion constructed near to Borley church by the Reverend Henry Dawson Ellis Bull in 1862.

-The house gained fame as "the most haunted house in England", built to house the rector and his family, until it was destroyed by fire in 1939 and demolished in 1944, just before the end of World War 2.
+Borley Rectory gained fame as "the most haunted house in England", it was built to accommodate the Rector and his family, until it was destroyed by fire in 1939 and demolished in 1944, just before the end of World War 2.

-Rector Reverend Henry Dawson Ellis Bull moved in a year after Borley Rectory was built, after being named as rector of the parish of Borley, situated in Essex, England.
+Rector - Reverend Henry Dawson Ellis Bull moved into Borley Rectory a year after it was built and after being named as Rector of the parish of Borley, situated in Essex, England.

 Borley Rectory was eventually enlarged by way of an additional wing, in order to house Bull's fourteen children!

-Ghost Hunters quote the legend of a Benedictine Monastery, supposedly built in this area in about 1352, according to which a monk from the monastery, carried on a relationship with a nun from a nearby convent.
+Ghost Hunters quote the legend of a Benedictine Monastery, supposedly built in this area in about 1352, according to which, a monk from the monastery, carried on a forbidden relationship with a nun from a nearby convent.

 The story of the walling-up of the nun may well have come from a novel by Rider Haggard called "Montezuma's Daughter" (1893) or perhaps an epic poem "Marmion" (1808) penned by Walter Scott.

-Borley Rectory is alleged to have been haunted ever since it was built in 1862, but in 1929 after the Daily Mirror newspaper published an account of a visit to it by a paranormal researcher by the name of Harry Price.
+Borley Rectory is alleged to have been haunted ever since it was built in 1862., In 1929 the Daily Mirror newspaper published an account of a visit to it by a paranormal researcher by the name of Harry Price.

 Harry Price the paranormal investigator

-The uncritical acceptance of Harry Price's reports, prompted a more formal study of Borley Rectory but the Society for Psychical Research (SPR), which rejected most of the sightings as either imagined or fabricated casting doubt upon the credibility of Harry Price.
+The uncritical acceptance of Harry Price's reports, prompted a more formal study of Borley Rectory but the Society for Psychical Research (SPR), rejected most of the sightings as either imagined or fabricated, casting doubt upon the credibility of Harry Price.

-The result of which has now seen the views of ghost historians, generally discrediting the claims of Harry Price.
+The result of Harry Price being discredited has now seen the views of other ghost historians, generally discrediting the claims of Harry Price too.

-In fact, a short BBC Television documentary on Borley Rectory about its alleged manifestations, which was scheduled to be broadcast in September 1956, was cancelled owing to concerns about possible legal action by Marianne Foyster, widow of the last rector to live in the house.
+A short BBC Television documentary on Borley Rectory about its alleged manifestations, which was scheduled to be broadcast in September 1956, was canceled owing to concerns about possible legal action by Marianne Foyster, widow of the last Rector to live in the house.

 Old Sepia Photograph of Borley Rectory

-The first paranormal events at Borley Rectory, occurred in about 1863, since a few locals later recalled hearing unexplained footsteps within the house around this time.
+The first paranormal events at Borley Rectory, occurred in about 1863, since a few locals later recalled hearing unexplained footsteps within the house around it at this time.